Trivadis/LocalizationWithNgxTranslate/README.md

 })
 ```

-To have native i18n support for dates, numbers, percentages and concurrencies you need to import end register each locale
+To have native i18n support for dates, numbers, percentages and concurrencies you need to import and register each locale in `app.module.ts`
 ```TypeScript
 // imports for native i18n support for dates, numbers, percentages import { registerLocaleData } from '@angular/common';